davemacdo/wsu-comp/senior-recital.md

 ### Recital Hearing: Due two weeks before the recital date

-- Submit a complete rehearsal run-through recording of each piece on your recital.
-You should be present for this recording if possible.
+- Submit a complete rehearsal run-through recording of each piece on your recital. _You should be present for this recording._
+- You can check out a handheld recorder from Dr. MacDonald to help with this process.
 - The recording doesn't need to be perfect.
 It can have flaws or be slightly under-tempo, but it needs to be without stops.
 - All personnel on the recording must be the same as the personnel on your recital program.